Two years ago, ‘drive by the hour’ car club Zipcar launched Zipcar Flex one-way rentals at Heathrow Terminal 5.

 - Plus Heathrow Terminal 5

 Heathrow Terminal 5 is very interesting.
 Whilst there is an additional £5 drop off fee, it is still substantially cheaper than taking a taxi to the airport.
+Update: the drop off fee has now increased to £7.50.

 You drop off your Zipcar in the Terminal 5 short stay car park (Zipcar is owned by Avis and uses some of their parking bays) next to the Sofitel, allowing you to walk directly into the terminal.